Our Mission - That others may know God’s love through us

 Calling all knitters!
 Knitters are needed to make hats and scarves for the Seamen’s Institute located in Port Newark, New Jersey.
 This active port serves as a temporary home for sailors, many of whom are from more tropical climates.
 We have the pattern and some wool and needles to get you started.
 The hats and scarves are very much appreciated by the sailors!

 Prayer is an important part of Christian life.
 It strengthens our connection with God and strengthens our community.
 In Paul’s First Letter to the Thessalonians (1 Thess.
 5:17) we are reminded that we are to “Pray without ceasing.”
 Take a few moments every day and offer up in prayer the people you know and even people you do not know who are in special need of God’s love and care.
+This link will take you to a pdf of the Book of Common Prayer, our prayer book.

 Morning & Evening Prayer